Greenville (Raccoon's Ford, Virginia)

 Greenville is a historic plantation home located near Raccoon's Ford, Culpeper County, Virginia.
 Building of the property commenced in 1847 and was completed in 1854.
+The home originally belonged to Philip Pendleton Nalle.

+History

-It is a three-story, central-hall plan Classical Revival style brick dwelling.
-It measures 54 feet by 38 feet, 8 inches, and has a low pitched, "W"-shaped, ridge-and-valley roof.
+The home is a three-story, central-hall plan Classical Revival style brick dwelling.
+It measures 54 feet by 38 feet, 8 inches, and has a low pitched, W-shaped, ridge-and-valley roof.
 The front facade features a three-story portico with Tuscan order, stuccoed brick columns.
 Also on the property is a contributing outbuilding.

 It was listed on the National Register of Historic Places in 1980.